poap-xyz/poap.js/docs/pages/packages/poaps/PoapsClient.mdx

 async getMintCode(mintCode: string): Promise<PoapMintStatus>
 ```

-Retrieves mint code details for a specific QR hash.
+Retrieves mint code details for a specific Mint Code.

 #### Parameters

-- `mintCode` (`string`): The QR hash for which to get the mint code.
+- `mintCode` (`string`): The Mint Code for which to get the mint code.

 #### Returns